Oregon Route 140: Route description

-OR 140 begins in White City at a junction with Oregon Route 62 (which runs between Medford and Crater Lake National Park).
-OR 140 is the primary connection between Medford and Klamath Falls.
-The stretch of OR 140 between the two cities is known as the Lake of the Woods Highway No. 270 (see Oregon highways and routes), as it passes by the scenic Lake of the Woods and Mount McLoughlin in the Sky Lakes Wilderness.
+OR 140 begins at an interchange with Interstate 5 (I-5) and OR 99 near Central Point, northwest of Medford.
+It travels north and then east along the Rogue River to White City, where the highway uses several city streets.
+OR 140 then intersects OR 62 (which runs between Medford and Crater Lake National Park) and travels east into the Cascade Mountains.
+The highway serves as the primary connection between Medford and Klamath Falls and follows the Lake of the Woods Highway No. 270 (see Oregon highways and routes).
+It passes by its namesake, the scenic Lake of the Woods, and Mount McLoughlin in the Sky Lakes Wilderness.
 It then runs along the southwestern shore of Upper Klamath Lake, where it is part of the Volcanic Legacy Scenic Byway.
 Upon entering the Klamath Falls area, it joins together with Oregon Route 66 (which runs between Klamath Falls and Ashland) on the Green Springs Highway No. 21, and the two highways soon intersect with U.S. Route 97 at a freeway interchange.

 OR 140 continues east of here, on an alignment known either as the South Klamath Falls Highway No. 424 or the Southside Bypass.
 Southeast of town, OR 140 intersects with Oregon Route 39, heads north on a shared alignment for about two miles (3 km), on the Klamath Falls-Malin Highway No. 50, and then continues east towards Lakeview on the Klamath Falls-Lakeview Highway No. 20.